kinecosystem/kin-sdk-python/README.md

 # This branch is deprecated, and no longer maintained.
-The current branch for the kin-sdk is "master-v2".
-(Will move to to master at a later date)
+The current branch for the kin-sdk is "v2-master".
+(Will move to master at a later date)

 ![Kin Logo](kin.png)  ![Stelalr Logo](stellar.png)